Introduction

 How Encapsulation Supports Better Code Maintainability and Readability

-One of the biggest advantages of encapsulation is how it improves code maintainability and readability.
-When code is well-organized, with clear boundaries on what can be changed and accessed, it’s easier to read and maintain over time.
+One of the biggest benefits of encapsulation is how it keeps your code organized and easier to maintain.
+By defining clear boundaries for what can be accessed or changed, your code becomes much easier to read and update.

-By isolating critical parts of your code, encapsulation helps prevent bugs and errors from spreading.
-This makes your codebase easier to work with, whether you are working alone or with a team.
+Another great advantage?
+It helps catch bugs early.
+By isolating critical parts of your code, errors are less likely to spread, making your codebase more stable and easier to work with—whether you’re working solo or collaborating with a team.

 Implementing Encapsulation in Python